MrRobotical/case-assignment/readme.md

 ## Hero Section

-The hero section is a clean mobile responsive intro to the page.
+The hero section is a clean, mobile responsive intro to the page.
 The section settings allow the merchant to customize the following:

 - Hero Image
 - Heading and sub-heading
 - Link
-- Can customize the gradiant blob colors
+- Can customize the gradient blob colors

   - File: case-hero.liquid